 Lord of Highgarden

 Lord of Highgarden is the title held by the noble seated at the castle of Highgarden since Aegon's Conquest.
-Though the castle was originally held by House Gardener, after the last Gardener died shortly after the Field of Fire during Aegon's Conquest, Kign Aegon I Targaryen named the steward of Highgarden, Harlan Tyrell, as its lord after he yielded the castle.
+Though the castle was originally held by House Gardener, after the last Gardener died shortly after the Field of Fire during Aegon's Conquest, Kign Aegon I Targaryen named the steward of Highgarden, Harlen Tyrell, as its lord after he yielded the castle.

 Highgarden had been the seat of House Gardener for thousands of years.
 During Aegon's Conquest, King Mern IX Gardener faced Aegon's army during the Field of Fire.
 There, he died with all his sons.
-Aegon marched his army to Highgarden, where Harlan Tyrell, the High Steward of Highgarden, opened the gates of the castle at Aegon's approach, pledging the loyalty of his family to House Targaryen.
-For this, Aegon named Harlan the Lord of Highgarden, Warden of the South, and Lord Paramount of the Reach, despite the fact that other houses in the Reach had closer blood ties to House Gardener.
+Aegon marched his army to Highgarden, where Harlen Tyrell, the High Steward of Highgarden, opened the gates of the castle at Aegon's approach, pledging the loyalty of his family to House Targaryen.
+For this, Aegon named Harlen the Lord of Highgarden, Warden of the South, and Lord Paramount of the Reach, despite the fact that other houses in the Reach had closer blood ties to House Gardener.

-Lord Harlan took part in the First Dornish War, during which he disappeared with his army in the desert of Dorne.
-Harlan's son, Lord Theo Tyrell, consolidated the power of House Tyrell after the First Dornish War had ended, by arranging a council of septons and maesters to examine and dismiss some of the more persistent claims to Highgarden put forth by other families.
+Lord Harlen took part in the First Dornish War, during which he disappeared with his army in the desert of Dorne.
+Harlen's son, Lord Theo Tyrell, consolidated the power of House Tyrell after the First Dornish War had ended, by arranging a council of septons and maesters to examine and dismiss some of the more persistent claims to Highgarden put forth by other families.
 During the Dance of the Dragons, Lord Lyonel Tyrell was still a young child, and regency fell to his mother, who, together with Highgarden's castellan, decided to keep House Tyrell out of the war.
 During the reign of Daeron I Targaryen, he fought beneath the Targaryen banner, and eventually remained in Dorne to keep the peace and chase rebels.
 He was died at Sandstone in the infamous bed of scorpions.
 During the First Blackfyre Rebellion, Lord Leo Tyrell won victories against Daemon I Blackfyre in the Reach.
 And nearly a century later, Lord Mace Tyrell remained loyal to Aerys II Targaryen during Robert's Rebellion, and besieged Storm's End in his name for the better part of a year.

 A Game of Thrones